eXascaleInfolab/orbits_repro/README.md

 ___
 ## Execution

 - We provide three different scripts to reproduce the experiments.
-In case you are using the same machine to reproduce the results, the scripts should be executed sequentially.
+In case you are using the same machine to reproduce the results, the three scripts should be executed sequentially.

 1. The results and plots of all techniques, except MRNN (which takes too long), can be obtained by running the following script (takes ~3 days):